realplatanopapi/mariopabon.com/_posts/2016-07-25-make-your-site-work-offline-with-service-worker.md

 According to [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), "A service worker is an event-driven worker registered against an origin and a path."
 Essentially, service workers allow you to run JavaScript outside of the DOM, even when your site or app is not being viewed in the browser.
 This allows you to do nifty things like send push notifications, pre-fetch data in the background, or cache static assets.

-For this blog post, we are going to focus on caching, which allows your site to be viewed without an internet connection.
+For this blog post, we are going to focus on caching, which can allow your site to be viewed without an internet connection.

 ## Setting up a service worker